yearn/yearn-devdocs/docs/getting-started/using-yearn.md

 ## Yearn is multi-chain

-Our products are currently on Ethereum, Fantom, and Arbitrum with more to come.
+Our products are currently on Ethereum, Fantom, Arbitrum, and Optimism with more to come.

 Click on this button to select the network you would like to interact with: